Television in Venezuela: 2007 RCTV shutdown

 Radio Caracas Televisión (RCTV) started broadcasting on November 15, 1953.
 It was the third television network to operate in Venezuela and had an important role in Venezuelan popular culture.
-Since the networks creation, soap operas played an important part of RCTV's programming and was part of Venezuelan culture.
+Since the network's creation, soap operas played an important part of RCTV's programming and was part of Venezuelan culture.
 The programming of RCTV interpreted, reflected and described the customs of contemporary Venezuela which was evidenced by the high ratings of the network.

 RCTV was highly critical of the Chávez government, as it was critical of many governments in the past, and often had allied with the opposition movement against the Bolivarian government.
 After threats and attacks on the station by the Venezuelan government, Hugo Chávez on May 27, 2007, shut down the station by not renewing RCTV's broadcast license which resulted in protests in Venezuela.
 RCTV began broadcasting via cable and satellite service providers in July 2007, as RCTV Internacional.
 On January 23, 2010, RCTV International did not deliver a speech by President Chávez and that same day the government asked companies, public cable and satellite operators to take RCTV International off the air.
 Chavez said, he would not tolerate media “at the service of coup-plotting, against the people, against the nation, against the national independence and against the dignity of the Republic.”